arjun-menon/arjun-menon.github.io/thoughts/faith/2025-03-19-heather-smith-visions.md

 Heather Smith (Dan Smith's wife) recollected two visions about me:

-On March 16: (at church prayer) me sitting there ...
+On Sunday, March 16: (at church prayer) me sitting there ...
 God ... crown of glory ...

-On March 20: a seed sprouting
+On Wednesday, March 19: a seed sprouting